sergueik/powershell_samples/external/wix/basic-custom-action/README.md

-this directory contains code from [codeproject article](https://www.codeproject.com/Articles/511653/Using-WIX-With-Managed-Custom-Action) updated to run per-user install
+this directory contains code from [codeproject article](https://www.codeproject.com/Articles/511653/Using-WIX-With-Managed-Custom-Action) updated to run per-user install.
+The custom action `MyCustomActionMethod` was originally used to create log file

-In addition to writing to log file,for which the user running the isntaller may not have sufficient access permissions, the custom action creates an event log entry.
+In addition to writing to log file, for which the user running the installer may not have sufficient access permissions, the custom action creates an event log entry.

+The second custom action `GetTimeZone` generates a value for WIX MSbuild "session" property `TIME_ZONE` with the data that is accurate on the target machine.
+This session property can be used in later custom actions, e.g. in command arguments, and in the log messages

 ### Usage

 #### Build the Test App